 4. Have a time period for the group to meet.
 1 meeting per week, for 90 minutes, segmented into 12 week modules have been the sweet spot for me.
 Then we break for 2 weeks, and then start the next 12 week module.
 Clients who may be a little reluctant or shy in starting group feel better knowing that there is a start and end date.
 That said, when you facilitate a positive group experience, very often clients will move forward into the next module.

 Important note: Keep in mind that Mondays are challenging days for people due to holidays sometimes falling on Mondays.
 Fridays most folks are exhausted or heading out of town.
-In some communities, Wednesday nights are bible study nights.
+In some communities, Wednesday nights are bible study nights or soccer nights.
 I have found that Tuesday, Wednesday or Thursdays are ideal, and if you don't mind working on Saturdays (I don't like to, but you may), then Saturday mornings work well too.
 Another tip: Be sure to give your clients enough time to get to your group after work, or get the kids taken care of.
-I like the 7-8:30 PM hour.
+I like 6:00-7:30 or 7:00-8:30 PM.

 6. Group exercises are important.
-Have exercises that you can do within the group, and/or exercises that the the group clients can do at home and then bring in to discuss.
+While the process piece of group is the most important, I suggest that you have exercises that you can do within the group, and/or exercises that the the group clients can do at home and then bring in to discuss.
 If you are in need of group exercises, you may enjoy, "The Creative Clinician: Exercises and Activities for Clients and Group Therapy."
 I've received some lovely feedback from therapists who have used this material here.

 8. Have a solid policy.
 Know what your policy is for missing group, group rules, late arrivals, food in group, cross talk, cell phones, payments, etc. and so forth (this is all outlined in the group forms packet), and have a pre-group interview process in place as well as a termination policy.
 You will want to make sure that you carefully screen your group clients to ensure that your group is the right fit for them, and that they are the right fit for your group.